shahpoll/Quantum-ESPRESSO-WTe2-Topology/report.typ

 // --- 6.
 CONCLUSION ---
 = Conclusion
 We have successfully characterized the topological electronic structure of monolayer 1T'-WTe#sub[2].
-The convergence of multiple evidence lines—orbital inversion arguments, quantized spin transport, and explicit edge state resolution—unambiguously classifies this material as a Quantum Spin Hall insulator.
+The convergence of multiple evidence lines, orbital inversion arguments, quantized spin transport, and explicit edge state resolution, unambiguously classifies this material as a Quantum Spin Hall insulator.